About Me

 Any framework you use must align the needs of the business to the needs of the clients.
 Use the recipe (framework) that is best for the situation and works best with your organization.

-Yin-yang.
+Yin-Yang.
 Opposing yet complementary forces.
-Light / dark.
-Good / Evil.
-Agile / Waterfall (yes, sometimes complementary.)
-Hot / cold.
-Action / Stillness.
-When something is out of balance, the yin-yang of nature and consciousness will work to bring it back into balance.
+Light & dark.
+Good & evil.
+Hot & cold.
+Action & stillness.
+Client & business.
+When something is out of balance, the Yin-Yang of nature and consciousness will work to bring it back into balance.

-Agile / Waterfall?
-OK, that might be a stretch, but in Product Management it’s essential to maintain balance between client and business value, along with managing various (sometimes oppositional) stakeholders.
+Client & business?
+Yes - clients may request features that are not in line with business requirements, but in Product Management itโs essential to maintain balance between client and business value, along with managing various (sometimes oppositional) stakeholders.